awegsche/pomodoro/README.md

     Prints this help message.

  archive, a:
-    Archiving (hiding) a watch.
+    Archives (hides) a watch.

- weekly, w, wa:
+ daily:
-    Printing all watches and moving them to a backup file.
+    Prints all watches and moves them to a backup file.
-    This function is meant to be used to compile weekly / monthly / etc. progress.
+    This function is meant to be used to compile daily / monthly / etc. progress.

+ pcats:
+    Prints total times for all categories
 ```